Commerce Protocol (x402)

 The underlying smart contract deployed by the `EscrowPaymentRouter` is compiled from `escrow_contract.py`.
 It exports the following external and view methods:

-Locks 'amount' of 'token' from 'depositor', payable to 'provider' once a proof of 'task_hash' is published. 'timeout' seconds after creation the depositor may refund instead.
+Locks 'amount' of 'token' from 'depositor', payable to 'provider' (or split across a swarm via claim_and_split) once 'judge' authorizes release on a passing verdict. 'timeout' seconds after creation the depositor may refund instead.
 Reverts if already initialized.

 refund() → Bool